pmndrs/react-three-fiber/readme.md

 #### Difference to react-three, react-three-renderer, react-three-renderer-fiber

-They served as an inspiration for this library.
-We ships a small reconciler config with a few additions for interaction.
-It does not know THREE deeply, it uses heuristics to support attributes generically, betting on hooks to hold it all together.
+We ship a small reconciler config with a few additions for interaction.
+It does not know or care about THREE deeply, it uses heuristics to support attributes generically, so we can get away without creating a strong dependency.
+Hooks of course hold it all together.
+The aforementioned libs served as an inspiration.

 # How it looks like ...